-Danse Mutante is a choreographic project taking root in Montreal and conceived over three continents.
+Danse Mutante is a choreographic relay anchored in Montreal and conceived over three continents.
 An original duo, Cantique, will be created by Mélanie Demers.
 Then, three choreographers, Ann Liv Young (New York), Kettly Noël (Bamako) and Ann Van den Broek (Antwerp/Rotterdam), will each work in succession with the performers (Riley Sims and Francis Ducharme) to produce their own version.
-Aside from a few parameters (only two performers, a limited period of creation, duration, etc.), each choreographer is invited to create her own version of the piece by remixing, reinventing and corrupting as she pleases its last version.
-The project will culminate in Montreal in the fall of 2019 with a marathon event.
+Aside from a few parameters (only two performers, a limited creation period, length, etc.), each choreographer will be given free rein to concoct her own mutation of the piece by remixing, reinventing, and distorting its last version.
+The project will culminate in Montréal in the fall of 2019 with a marathon event.

 This is one of the 200 exceptional projects funded through the Canada Council for the Arts’ New Chapter program.
 With this $35M investment, the Council supports the creation and sharing of the arts in communities across Canada.